 - Vinyl isn’t portable.
 It sucks to drag around in crates if you’re a DJ going to a gig, and you can’t play them in the car or while commuting.

-- Porting vinyl to any other format will make you loose quality.
+- Porting vinyl to any other format will make you lose quality.
 It’s the advantage of analogue technology baby.

 - Dust may reduce your listening experience.
 Crackle.
 Pop.